 I use low-fat halloumi to keep the calories a little lower and the flavour isn’t compromised at all.
 We still get nutrients from the full fat greek yogurt, so this switch is great in this recipe.

 The powerhouse of flavour behind this halloumi wrap recipe.
 The sweetness contrasts against the salty halloumi and also makes the halloumi caramalise more in the pan, giving this stunning golden glow.
+Try these Sweet Chilli Tuna Frittatas to use any left over chilli sauce.

 You can swap with wholegrain here, but I prefer my halloumi wraps to use white as the flavours shine through more.

-Baby gem lettuce is perfect, as you can use the whole leaves, rather than tearing/slicing romaine/iceburg.
+This lettuce is perfect, as you can use the whole leaves, rather than tearing/slicing romaine/iceburg.
 You can obviously use whatever lettuce you can get your hands on though.

 The foundation of tzatziki, which balances out all of the flavours of this halloumi wrap recipe.
 It adds moisture and tang, making this recipe the best.
+The grated cucumber and the Greek yogurt, make a great simple tzatziki.

 Halloumi is a Greek cheese made from a mixture of goat’s milk and sheep’s milk.
 It’s hard in texture and very salty.
 I love it as a little goes a long way, so when looking at whether halloumi is a healthy cheese to add into a recipe, I think it is – as you can use a small amount and get a lot of flavour.